UBC-LA-Hackathon/hack-la-2022/data_dictionary.md

 total_activity_time | number | The total activity time as calculated by Canvas (in hours)

 ## Gradebook
-> Coming soon - the assignment gradebook from Canvas
+> The Assignment gradebook from Canvas (as instructors would see it)

+Weights:
+Assignment 1 - 20%
+Assignment 2 - 30%
+Assignment 3 - 20%
+Participation - 20%

 ### Field Descriptions